This policy takes effect on October 1, 1990.

 Key applications of FIP are subject to design standards.
 Institutions must conform to these technical standards when implementing this policy.
 They are set out in the Federal Identity Program Manual issued by Treasury Board.

 Only the corporate symbols of FIP may be applied on the following standard applications: letterheads, notepaper, calling cards, complimentary cards, primary identification signs, directory boards and operational signs.
-Any other symbol intended to be used government-wide is subject to prior approval by the President of the Treasury Board.
+Any other symbol intended to be used government-wide is subject to prior approval by the Treasury Board.
 Upon approval, it may be used as appropriate except for the standard applications referred to above.

 The Treasury Board Secretariat (TBS) will monitor compliance with this policy through reports available from central information systems, internal audits and liaison with institutions.
 Upon request, institutions will provide implementation plans or progress reports to the TBS.
 Internal audit groups should include in their audit of corporate identity applications an assessment of the extent of compliance with this policy and FIP design standards.